okmarq/print-automation/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is unlicensed.

 ## Contact

-For questions or support, please contact gbenga@nigerianlawpublications.com.
+For questions or support, please contact [Joel Okoromi](mailto:okmarq@gmail.com)